kimc67/save-the-watermelon/docs/design.md

 9. If restart, steps 2-8 repeat

 ## Data design
 Depending on the number of difficulty levels I implement, words will be stored in the same amount of word lists as difficulty levels.
 These will be lists of strings.
-If I only do one difficulty, there will only be one word list.

 The random module will be used for the next steps.
 At the start of every game, a string is selected at random from a word list.
 This string will be displayed to the user as a string of underscores that represent each letter.
 Any string longer than five characters will have at least one letter revealed at random.
 To do this, a random character will be chosen from the word and then revealed in the masked word.